 My favorite kind of cookies are typically the unassuming ones.
 The cookies that look on the plainish side.
 If they are all sprinkles and shine then I’m probably not all that interested.

-Cookies like these chocolate chip ones have nothing to hide.
+Cookies like these Chili Chocolate Chip Cookies have nothing to hide.
 They are what they are.

 Okay.
 That’s not totally true.
 What they are hiding is hot sauce and cayenne pepper that will smack your taste buds into tomorrow.